tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 has sprouted two buds.
 You can now push functionality down into these buds, and they can grow into branches, which later can sprout buds of their own.

-For example now we can create a new `get_duration_ns()` method.
+For example we can now give `Span` a `get_duration_ns()` method.
 Again it seems minor, but writing `span.get_duration_ns()` is better than writing `span.end_ns - span.start_ns` especially if you are going to do that in many different places.

-The real magic though is that the benefits of being disciplined will accrue like [compound interest](https://youtu.be/GtaoP0skPWc), instead of one monolithic object no one can understand you will create a intricately structured tree which buds and sprouts and branches organically.
-You will benefit from this better design every minute you are working on the software, and the software will benefit greatly over time from your improved mood and ability to sustain focus.
+The real magic though is that the benefits of being disciplined will accrue like [compound interest](https://youtu.be/GtaoP0skPWc) as you convert your monolithic object into an intricately structured tree which buds and sprouts and branches organically.
+You will benefit from this better design every minute you are working on the software, and the software will benefit greatly from your improved mood and ability to sustain focus.

 {{< imgproc tree Resize "350x">}}
 A miniature <a href="https://en.wikipedia.org/wiki/Bonsai">Bonsai</a> tree.